RT’s SKYSTAR 180 aerostat.

 (photo credit: RT LTA SYSTEMS LTD.)

-The IDF’s Combat Intelligence Collection Unit uses the Skystar 180 and 300 aerostats for a variety of missions that include tactical intelligence, surveillance, and reconnaissance.
+The IDF’s Combat Intelligence Collection Unit uses the Skystar 180 and 300 aerostats for a variety of missions, which include, but are not limited to tactical intelligence, surveillance and reconnaissance.

 The Sykstar 180 rises to an altitude of 300 meters and can carry a payload of up to 6.5 kg.

 The Skystar 300 tactical aerostat can soar up to 460 meters, and is able to carry real-time tactical surveillance payloads.

 The notion that the aerostats are low-tech devices is off the mark, Shmueli said last week.
 Deploying them is “like building a 300-meter tower in 20 minutes,” he said.

 And just about anything can be mounted on top of the “tower.”

 The aerostats were a common sight during the summer to anyone traveling near the Gaza border.

 Attached to a ground station by a tethering cable, which transmits power, data, and two-way communications, the platforms raise a range of electro-optical payloads, including high-definition day-and-night sensors, and intelligence systems.

 “Within six hours of receiving notice, we can set ourselves up on the border and get an aerostat in the air,” Shmueli added.